 Software Requirement Specification (SRS) is nothing but detailed documentation that outlines the functional and non-functional requirements of the software application that is to be developed.
-The SRS is created on the basis of the agreement between the contractors and the customers.
-It also includes use cases to software system interactions.
+The SRS document is created on the basis of the agreement between the contractors and the customers.
+It also includes use cases for software system interactions.

 1. What is a Software Requirements Specification (SRS) Document?